Go Back

 Cranberry Orange Cake

 My Cranberry Orange Cake has the best citrus flavor thanks to plenty of fresh orange zest and bursts of sweet-tart cranberries baked right into the tender, plush crumb.
-It's finished off with a swirls of cream cheese frosting and decorated with sugared cranberries & orange slices for a simple but beautiful presentation that is perfect for your holiday occasions!
+It's finished off with a swirls of white chocolate frosting and decorated with sugared cranberries & orange slices for a simple but beautiful presentation that is perfect for your holiday occasions!

 Prep Time40 minutes